-Iran disagreement on show at US-EU meeting
+EU and US disagree on Iran and Israel

 "We discussed … our joint efforts under the Joint Comprehensive Plan of Action [the Iran accord] to hold Iran fully compliant with the terms of that deal and fully enforce that agreement", he said after meeting Mogherini.

-He then echoed Trump by saying Iran should pay a price for its "destabilising" activities in the Middle East.
+He then echoed Trump, saying Iran should pay a price for its "destabilising" activities in the Middle East.

-He listed Iran's support for Yemen rebels, for the Syrian regime, and for an armed militia in Lebanon among the issues.
+He cited Iran's ballistic missile programme, its support for Yemen rebels, for the Syrian regime, and for Hezbollah, an armed militia in Lebanon, among the issues.

 "These … activities of Iran cannot be ignored and cannot go unanswered and we intend to continue to take action to ensure Iran understands this," he said.

-He said nothing on Jerusalem, but he listed other areas where EU states and the US were in agreement: on countering Russia in Ukraine, imposing extra sanctions on North Korea, fighting Islamist terrorism, and spending more on Nato defence.
+But he listed other areas in which the EU and US were in agreement: on countering Russia's aggression in Ukraine, sanctions on North Korea's nuclear menace, fighting Islamist terrorism, and spending more on Nato defence.

-"The partnership between America and the European Union... is based upon shared values, shared objectives for security and prosperity on both sides of the Atlantic and we remain committed to that," he said.
+"The partnership between America and the European Union ... is based upon shared values, shared objectives for security and prosperity on both sides of the Atlantic and we remain committed to that," Tillerson said.

-The Tillerson-Mogherini meeting was the first in a series of events in Brussels on Tuesday and Wednesday.
+Tillerson's meeting with Mogherini was the first in a series of events in Brussels on Tuesday and Wednesday.

-The US envoy will also meet EU foreign ministers and Nato foreign ministers.
-He will then fly to Vienna on Wednesday for a two-day long meeting of the Organisation for Security and Cooperation in Europe, a security club, before meeting his French counterpart in Paris on Friday.
+The US envoy also met EU and Nato foreign ministers.
+He will fly to Vienna on Wednesday for a two-day meeting of the Organisation for Security and Cooperation in Europe, a security body, before holding talks with his French counterpart in Paris on Friday.

 He said while arriving for the Nato meeting in Brussels that the US had a "firm commitment to article five" - the Nato treaty clause on mutual defence.

-Tillerson's assurances come amid ever-deeper antipathy toward Trump in Europe.
+Tillerson's assurances come amid ever-deeper antipathy toward Trump's America in Europe.

 Fifty six percent of people recently polled by the Koerber Foundation in Germany said relations with the US were bad or very bad.

-Tillerson's assurances also come amid speculation that Trump plans to shortly fire him from his job.
+Tillerson's assurances also come amid speculation that Trump plans to fire him from his job.

-The vacancy at the top would come amid several other empty US posts in senior State Department areas - including that of the US ambassador to the EU.
+The vacancy at the top would come amid several other empty posts in State Department areas - including that of the US ambassador to the EU.

-Tillerson, speaking to press upon his arrival at the US embassy in Brussels, played down what he called "a little criticism" from Trump.
+Tillerson, speaking to press on his arrival at the US embassy in Brussels, played down what he called "a little criticism" from Trump.

 Reacting to questions on the US diplomatic vacancies, he said "the State Department is not missing a beat".